Teenage Jesus & The Jerks

 Poster: Photo (by FromTheArchives) of poster, on display at the traveling exhibition "Punk Graphics: Too Fast to Live, Too Young to Die", based on Andrew Kristine’s extensive collection of punk memorabilia.

-Ad: Microfilm image from the Village Voice 19-Jun-78, courtesy of Jonathan Luftig.
+Ad: Microfilm image of advert from the Village Voice 19-Jun-78, courtesy of Jonathan Luftig.

-Note: 10 mins show!
+Note 1: 10 mins show!
 Opening night of this club.
 Filmed by Pat Ivers and Emily Armstrong (then both working @ Manhattan Cable TV) as part of their weekly Nightclubbing program).
-Screenshot from Nightclubbing video .
+Screenshot from Nightclubbing video.

 New York 16-Jul-78